smithphil88/the_lucky_roll_cafe/README.md

 ## Design

 The idea behind the design for the site was simplicity and functionality presented in an appealing and intuitive manner.
 Users who would be brought to the site are likely to know what they want and the design encourages them to use the site.
 Navigation throughout the site is intuitive with functions such as being able to access the nav-bar at all times and having messages appear to let them know a certain request has been successful or unsuccessful.
+I thought about the customer base for this type of business and wanted a historic and old feel to the site.

 ### Color Scheme

 I choose a color scheme that fit with the theme of coffee and board games.
+I found I color scheme that fitted my theme from [coolors.com](https://coolors.co/dad7cd-a3b18a-588157-3a5a40-344e41)

+### Font

+My font was chosen from [googlefonts](https://fonts.google.com/specimen/Modern+Antiqua) - I chose Modern Antiqua as it fell under the medieval filter on google fonts and this links suitably with the historic feel I initially desired.

 ## Features